 Senior cats are given up for a myriad of reasons, whether it be because an owner passed away or because the previous owner did not feel responsible enough to care for the cat any longer.
 Whatever the reason, the senior cat that was dumped does not understand it and will usually be frightened in their new shelter life.

-Senior cats do not need as much exercise and stimulation as a two-month-old kitten does.
+Senior cats don’t need as much exercise and stimulation as a two-month-old kitten does.
 Most of the time, senior cats are completely content sunbathing near a window or snuggling up next to you.
-While seniors do need to spend quality time with their owners, their demand for attention is no where near as large as with a kitten who needs to be trained and socialized.

 When you adopt an adorable kitten, it’s difficult to tell what their temperament may be as an adult.
 When you adopt a senior cat, those personalities have been in place for a long time.